gconelhero/brasileiro/README.md

 Project related to the study of data analysis with Python and Mongo.

 Objectives:
-* Extract, transform and load the data contained in the Brazilian championship scores for further analysis.
+* Extract, transform and load the data contained in the Brazilian championship summary for further analysis.
 * Create an API to share this data with other applications.

 ![2](https://github.com/gconelhero/brasileiro/assets/26088216/3ecf6a2f-5b07-4373-b933-8948e760b7f0)